-What you have that Netflix and Amazon don’t is a personal relationship with your clients.
-Those families, those children, they become part of your own family.
+It can be difficult for you to stomach raising tuition for families who may have become part of your own family.
 When you’re a child care or preschool professional, your business really is personal.

 But when your expenses start to outweigh your child care tuition income, you need to be all business.

-We are offering five tips for weathering any disruption when you raise your rates:
+Let’s take a look at five tips for weathering any disruption when you raise your rates.

 Follow through by doing exactly what you said you would in your contract.
 Give the proper amount of notice to families – in writing – through a letter than is sent via both email and snail mail.
 Notices in cubbies can get lost during the hectic pick-up and drop-off times or slip down to the bottom of a backpack where they don’t get seen for weeks.

 Every time a new child enrolls, you should take the opportunity to introduce your program and present the terms of service to parents.
 This is your chance to explain the value of the child care and preschool services you offer and how often your tuition increases (which helps them understand that it will increase, and what the range of that increase could be).